 Just the other day I was asked for the definition of customer service.
 In the context of our conversation, I stated that it was the way the customer is treated by anyone in the company before, during and after the sale.
 Then, just for fun, I did a Google search on “The definition of customer […]

 Just the other day I was asked for the definition of customer service.
 In the context of our conversation, I stated that it was the way the customer is treated by anyone in the company before, during and after the sale.
 Then, just for fun, I did a Google search on “The definition of customer service.”
 There were quite a few answers, as you could imagine.
 So, for even more fun, I tweeted the following: Writing an article and thought to “Tweet Source” some research: What’s your definition of customer service? #Custserv

 And here are a few of the answers worth consideration:

 Al Hopper (@AlHopper_) defined customer service as “the assistance and advice provided by a company to those people who buy or use its products or services.”
 Support and assistance, managed well, is great value differentiator between you and your competitors.

 Retail Wire (@RetailWire) said it’s “not having to ask someone for help.”
 I like that.
 Short and sweet.
 Deliver the service before the customer asks for it.

-Dr. Meghan Norris (@DrMeghanNorris) suggested that “having the flexibility and power to adapt to, and meet, consumer wants and needs in the specific context.”
-For me, the kkeywordsare flexibility and power, suggesting that employees are empowered to ensure the customer is happy.
+Dr. Meghan Norris (@DrMeghanNorris) suggests “having the flexibility and power to adapt to, and meet, consumer wants and needs in the specific context.”
+For me, the keywords are flexibility and power, suggesting that employees are empowered to ensure the customer is happy.

 Corporate Dynamics (@CorpDyn) chimed in by suggesting that customer service is “a selfless desire to fulfill the needs of your consumer and community.”
 The phrase “selfless desire” is interesting.
 Customer service is all about the customer.